douglasdavis/aidapy/README.rst

 systematic histograms are generated.

-There are example JSON configurations in the ``share`` directory.
+There are example JSON configurations in the ``data`` directory.
 The required ingredients:

 - ``procs``: List of processes to generate histograms for.

-  - See list of available here: http://ddavis.web.cern.ch/ddavis/aidapy/api/aidapy.html#aidapy.meta.get_dsids
+  - See list of available here: TBD

 - ``datafiles``: List of ROOT files containing real data AIDA ntuples
 - ``mcpath``: path to a directory containing MC files, the files **must be named <dsid>.root**